gtrevg/angular-examples/README.md

 * https://code.angularjs.org/1.2.26/docs/misc/downloading
 * http://angular-ui.github.io/bootstrap/

-These libraries have been downloaded and stored in the `vendors` directory in order to be able to work offline.
+These libraries have been downloaded and stored in the `vendor` directory in order to be able to work offline.

 ## Examples